jyotikumar07/Case-Study-HR-Analytics-in-Power-BI/README.md

 ### Dashboard Link : https://app.powerbi.com/groups/me/reports/2ec168c9-d065-4c00-9e91-98a08a749f57/6aad9a609ff3e1362329?experience=power-bi

 ## Project Objective
-Designed a Report for the HR team of a Tech company called Atlas Labs, which wants to monitor key metrics and understand what factors impact employee attrition.
+Design a Report for the HR team of a Tech company called Atlas Labs, they wants to monitor key metrics and understand what factors impact employee attrition.
 This will help them determine what actions must be taken to retain the employees.

 ## Process

 ### Loading and preparing Datasets

-We connected 5 CSV (Comma Separated Values) files    and added a prefix “Dim” or “Fact” in each table name, depending on the type of table.
+Connected 5 CSV (Comma Separated Values) files and added a prefix “Dim” or “Fact” in each table name, depending on the type of table.

-We created a dedicated “Date” table for accurate date and time reporting.
+Created a dedicated “Date” table for accurate date and time reporting.

-Then, we reviewed the tables to ensure the columns are correctly formatted as text, numbers, and dates.
+Then, reviewed the tables to ensure the columns are correctly formatted as text, numbers, and dates.

 ### Building the Data Model

 Using the Kimball Model approach, we worked with facts and dimensions tables to build our model.

 Our final data model followed the Snowflake Schema.